jury16/React/Ishop _1/readme.txt

-it's not a good file!
+it's not a good project!
 I am still working with it!